Entwaan/SmartAirQualitySystem/README.md

 # SmartAirQualitySystem

-A final proyect for Internet of Things
+A final project for Internet of Things course

 ## Team Members